miyuk/netbox-vlan-manager/README.md

 ## Installation

-The plugin is available as a Python package in pypi and can be installed with pip:
+The plugin is available as a Python package in PyPI and can be installed with pip:

 ```bash
 pip install netbox-vlan-manager